 What websites are restricted in China?

-Volume 8, edition 4 of the journal China and the Internet: International Debate cites that the official stance is that content can’t be ‘superstitious, pornographic, violence-related, gambling, and or “generally harmful” in nature.'
+Volume 8, edition 4, of the journal China and the Internet: International Debate cites that the official government stance is that content cannot be ‘superstitious, pornographic, violence-related, gambling, and or “generally harmful” in nature.'

-There is also a group of ever-changing blacklisted terms in China.
-Some are more obvious like ‘Tiananmen Square’ and ‘Tibet’ but other, not-so-obvious ones include: ‘kang’s instant noodles,’ ‘yellow duck,' ‘toad’ and ‘candle.’
-If you want a really comprehensive list of terms, greatfire.org provides a fantastic, up-to-date list of words that are currently off-limits.
+In addition, there is a list of ever-changing blacklisted terms in China.
+Some are more obvious, such as ‘Tiananmen Square’ and ‘Tibet’, but others are not so obvious.
+These include: ‘Kang’s instant noodles,’ ‘yellow duck,' ‘toad’ and ‘candle.’
+For a really comprehensive list of terms, greatfire.org provides a fantastic, up-to-date list of currently off-limits words.

-Breaking through the barriers: Solution to enter the China market
+Breaking through barriers: A solution to entering the China market